The Energy Regulation and Markets Review: Poland

 One of the milestones in the Polish energy sector in 2018 was the decision issued by the European Commission on 7 February 2018 (State Aid No. SA.46100 (2017/N) – Poland – Planned Polish capacity mechanism) in which the Polish electricity capacity market was approved.
 In its decision, the Commission has found the Polish capacity mechanism to be compatible with the internal market in accordance with Article 107(3)(c) of the Treaty on the Functioning of the European Union.

-However, in 2019, Tempus Energy appealed against this decision to the Court of Justice of the European Union (CJEU).
+However, in 2019, Tempus Energy appealed against this decision to the Court of Justice of the European Union (CJEU) (the case has not been settled yet).
 Previously, the same company challenged the British capacity market and the CJEU upheld the company's complaint.

 iii Renewable energy